oasis-tcs/openc2-oc2ls/oc2ls.md

 ## E.2 Deriving Other Schemas and Serializations

-> Explanation how JADN schema enables other schemas & serializations

 Converting an information model to a data model means applying serialization rules for each base type that produce physical data in the desired format.
 Serialization is the process for